kevinghst/facetome/docs/README.md

+# FaceTome

 Minimum Viable Prouct

 FaceTome is a web application inspired by FaceBook using Ruby on Rails and React/Redux.
 By the end of Week 9, this application will satisfy the following minimum criteria:

 Profiles:
-- Creation of new Profiles
+- Creation of users
 - Login of existing users
 - Login of guests
+- Creation of profiles

 Friending:
 - Friend requests and the acceptance of them